Alzheimer's is a type of dementia that affects memory, thinking and behavior. Symptoms eventually grow severe enough to interfere with daily tasks.

-The most common early symptom of Alzheimer's is difficulty remembering newly learned information because Alzheimer's changes typically begin in the part of the brain that affects learning.
+Alzheimer's changes typically begin in the part of the brain that affects learning.
 As Alzheimer's advances through the brain it leads to increasingly severe symptoms, including disorientation, mood and behavior changes; deepening confusion about events, time and place; unfounded suspicions about family, friends and professional caregivers; more serious memory loss and behavior changes; and difficulty speaking, swallowing and walking.

 People with memory loss or other possible signs of Alzheimer’s may find it hard to recognize they have a problem.
 Signs of dementia may be more obvious to family members or friends.
 Anyone experiencing dementia-like symptoms should see a doctor as soon as possible.
 If you need assistance finding a doctor with experience evaluating memory problems, your local Alzheimer's Association can help.
 Earlier diagnosis and intervention methods are improving dramatically, and treatment options and sources of support can improve quality of life.
-Two helpful support resources you can tap into are ALZConnected, our messages boards and online social networking community, and Alzheimer's Navigator, a web tool that creates customized action plans, based on answers you provide through short, online surveys.
+Two helpful support resources you can tap into are ALZConnected, our message boards and online social networking community, and Alzheimer's Navigator, a web tool that creates customized action plans, based on answers you provide through short, online surveys.

 Take our free, online education courses: Understanding Alzheimer's and Dementia and Know the 10 Signs: Early Detection Matters

 Alzheimer's is not the only cause of memory loss